Home » Products » Scincus scincus(Sandfish Skink/Raigh Mahi) سکنکس سکنس

 Description

-Scincus scincus, commonly known as the sandfish or the common skink, is a species of skink native to desert regions of North Africa and Southwest Asia.
-It is known for its remarkable ability to “swim” through sand, which it accomplishes by moving in a sinusoidal motion akin to a fish.
-This unique form of locomotion allows it to move efficiently through loose sand, disappearing beneath the surface in a matter of seconds.
+Scincus scincus, also known as the sandfish or common skink, is native to the desert regions of North Africa and Southwest Asia.
+It can “swim” through sand by using a sinusoidal motion similar to a fish.
+This unique locomotion enables it to move efficiently through loose sand, disappearing beneath the surface in seconds.

-In traditional medicine, dried skins are sometimes used topically to treat skin conditions such as eczema, psoriasis, and wounds.
-It is believed that the proteins and other compounds present in the skins may have soothing or healing properties.
-However, scientific evidence supporting the efficacy of this treatment is limited.
+In traditional medicine, people use dried skins topically for conditions like eczema, psoriasis, and wounds.
+It is believed that the proteins and compounds in the skins may have soothing or healing effects.
+However, there is limited scientific evidence supporting this.

 Joint and Muscle Pain Relief:

-Some traditional remedies suggest that dried skins, when ingested or applied externally, may help alleviate joint pain, arthritis, and muscle aches.
-Again, these claims are often based on anecdotal evidence rather than scientific research.
+Some traditional remedies claim that dried skins, when ingested or applied, can help with joint pain, arthritis, and muscle aches.
+These claims are mostly based on anecdotal evidence rather than scientific studies.

 Respiratory Conditions:

-In certain cultures, dried skins are used as a remedy for respiratory ailments such as asthma or bronchitis.
-It is believed that the ingestion or inhalation of compounds from the skins may help alleviate symptoms.
-However, there is little scientific evidence to support these claims.
+Certain cultures use dried skins as a remedy for asthma or bronchitis.
+It is believed that inhaling or ingesting compounds from the skins may alleviate symptoms.
+However, little scientific support exists for these claims.

 Nutritional Value: